If you’re like a lot of people, you likely found yourself wanting to speak up for our democracy after the 2016 presidential election.

 Join me—and other Americans of conscience who share your hopes—in The Art of Perseverance.

-All four classes are on Mondays at 4:00pm Pacific (your time zone) for 45 minutes.
+All four classes are on Tuesdays at 4:00pm Pacific (your time zone) for 45 minutes.
+Recordings will be emailed the next day.

 Pay what you can.
 Yes, really.